ClintH/woot/README.md

 [Demo](https://clinth.github.io/woot/)

 ⚠️ I only have the Wooting Two keyboard, so unsure how well it works with variants.
 Devices requiring small packet sizes are not supported for that reason.
-Happy for pull requests for to support other Wooting keyboards ⚠️
+Happy for pull requests to support other Wooting keyboards ⚠️

 ## Usage